maninserg/blog_site/README.md

 - tags for posts and filter posts by tags
 - create dеsign by bootstrap 5
 - RSS feed
 - Markdown's makeup for posts by way of own filter
+- Connection to PostgreSQL

 ## Screenshots